genomicsclass/leanpub/manuscript/hierarchical_models.md

 ![Illustration of how estimates shrink towards the prior expectation.
 Forty genes spanning the range of values were selected.](images/R/hierarchical_models-tmp-shrinkage-1.png)

-An important aspect of this adjustment is that genes having a sample standard deviation close to 0 are no longer close to 0 (the shirnk towards {$$}s_0{/$$} ).
+An important aspect of this adjustment is that genes having a sample standard deviation close to 0 are no longer close to 0 (the shrink towards {$$}s_0{/$$} ).
 We can now create a version of the t-test that instead of the sample standard deviation uses this posterior mean or "shrunken" estimate of the variance.
 We refer to these as _moderated_ t-tests.
 Once we do this, the improvements can be seen clearly in the volcano plot:

 ```r